 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-Payments and interest on most federal student loans have been suspended through at least Aug.
-31, 2022 to help borrowers cope with the continuing economic impacts of the coronavirus pandemic.
+The federal government has suspended payments and interest on most federal student loans through September 1, 2023, to help borrowers cope with the continuing economic impacts of the coronavirus pandemic.

 - Borrower protections

 - Should I continue to make student loan payments?

 - Student loan refinancing

 Federal Family Education Loan Program (FFEL) loans were the first student loans available from the federal government.
 Although private companies issued these loans, they were still federally funded, and not classified as private student loans.

 The four types of FFEL loans were: